cestef/rwalk/README.md

 rwalk will merge the wordlists and remove duplicates.
 You can also apply filters and transformations to the wordlists (see below).

+> [!NOTE]
-> **Note:** A checksum is computed for the wordlists and stored in case you abort the scan.
+> A checksum is computed for the wordlists and stored in case you abort the scan.
 If you resume the scan, rwalk will only load the wordlists if the checksums match.
 See [Saving progress](#saving-and-resuming-scans) for more information.

 ### Wordlist Filters